Scroll Down USING ARROWS IN THE UPPER RIGHT HAND CORNER OF THIS PAGE (TO THE RIGHT OF MENU ITEMS) TO SEE THE OTHER POSTS FOR APRIL.

 PLEASE LEAVE QUESTIONS ABOUT OTHER SCIENTIFIC TOPICS YOU’D LIKE TO BEGIN TO UNDERSTAND IN SIMPLE TERMS.

-A quick list of topics and other potential topics is given below:
+A list of A to Z topics and the blog posts are given below:

 April 1, 2018 A: Analog (One thing that is comparable to another.
 Perhaps, the same physical behavior, but at a different energy level).
 The droplet experiment (The Experiment) presented here (The Union of Opposites Website) is an analog of the accretion disc of a star, which means the behavior is very similar to what happens as planets form around a sun.
 The experiment accurately predicts that smaller stars will produce smaller planets all of the same size (like the Trappist I Solar System with seven Earth-sized planets).